danielrshabib/danielrshabib.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a medical student at Vanderbilt University School of Medicine.
-I lead research on cochlear implant patient experiences, head and neck cancer free-flap reconstruction, surgical outcomes following neoadjuvant immunotherapy, and surgical consent form language.
-As founder and CEO of [KairoSys Applied Intelligence](https://www.kairosysai.com/), I am currently leading development of an AI tool with a team of software engineers to make medical device design more efficient and patient-centered by synthesizing user feedback, regulatory reports, and patent data into actionable insights.
-Additionally, I study surgical and patient-facing technology, work as a consultant for [Merge Medical Device Studio](https://www.mergemed.com/), and develop AI-driven tools for medical record abstraction in clinical trials.
-I also volunteer as a student clinician/coordinator at [Shade Tree Free Clinic](https://www.shadetreeclinic.org/), health educator for previously incarcerated individuals, and [mentor](https://www.newschannel5.com/news/giving-them-another-path-inspiring-at-risk-youth-to-choose-a-violence-free-future) for children affected by gun violence.
+I am a resident in Otolaryngology–Head and Neck Surgery at University of California, Los Angeles.
+As founder and CEO of [KairoSys Applied Intelligence](https://www.kairosysai.com/), I currently lead development of an AI tool with a team of software engineers to make medical device design more efficient and patient-centered by synthesizing user feedback, regulatory reports, and patent data into actionable insights.

+I earned my M.D. degree from Vanderbilt University School of Medicine in May 2026.
+I led research on cochlear implant patient experiences, head and neck cancer free-flap reconstruction, surgical outcomes following neoadjuvant immunotherapy, and surgical consent form language.
+Additionally, I studied surgical and patient-facing technology, worked as a consultant for [Merge Medical Device Studio](https://www.mergemed.com/), and developed AI-driven tools for medical record abstraction in clinical trials.
+I also volunteered as a student clinician/coordinator at [Shade Tree Free Clinic](https://www.shadetreeclinic.org/), health educator for previously incarcerated individuals, and [mentor](https://www.newschannel5.com/news/giving-them-another-path-inspiring-at-risk-youth-to-choose-a-violence-free-future) for children affected by gun violence.

 I graduated from Johns Hopkins University in December 2021 with a B.A. in Biophysics and Minor in Bioethics.
 At Johns Hopkins Hospital, I worked at the Wilmer Eye Institute's mobile free clinic and the [Disability Health Research Center](https://disabilityhealth.jhu.edu/).
 As an undergraduate student, I taught an Organic Chemistry Lab section as a teaching assistant and conducted cancer wet lab research for three years at the [Institute for NanoBioTechnology](https://inbt.jhu.edu/).
 Additionally, I led my IRB-approved study called *Peer Influence on Vaping in High Schools* as well as two COVID-19 research projects on health website accessibility and restrictive policies in fragile Middle Eastern countries.
 I also volunteered in a hospice center to help provide palliative care to terminally ill children.